smuthusa/gameoflife/README.md

 ## Customization
 The default size of the plane is configured to 25x25, you can change it by editing GameApplication.java

-_Note: You can also run the application directly from the editor_# gameoflife
+_Note: You can also run the application directly from the editor